Admiration

-Admiration is a social emotion felt by observing people of competence, talent, or skill exceeding standards.
+Admiration is a social emotion felt by observing people of competence, talent, virtuous actions, or skill exceeding standards.
 Admiration facilitates social learning in groups.
 Admiration motivates self-improvement through learning from role-models.
+Admiration is not automatically induced, but is built from active mental evaluations of social and real world knowledge.

 Definition

 Sara Algoe and Jonathan Haidt include admiration in the category of other-praising emotions, alongside awe, elevation, and gratitude.
 They propose that admiration is the emotion we feel towards non-moral excellence (i.e., witnessing an act of excellent skill), while elevation is the emotion we feel towards moral excellence (i.e., witnessing someone perform an act of exceeding virtue).
 Other authors term both these emotions as admiration, distinguishing between admiration for skill and admiration for virtue.
 Richard Smith categorises admiration as an other-focused assimilative emotion, leading people to aspire to be like (assimilate to) those they admire.
 He contrasts admiration with envy (an other-focused contrastive emotion), proposing that envy leads us to feel frustrated about the competence of others, while admiration is uplifting and motivating.